 pointer_variable = new data_type[array_size];

-On the other hand, the delete operator can be utilized to deallocate an array of objects allocated with the new operator.
+Conversely, the delete operator can be employed to free up memory previously allocated for an array of objects using the new operator.

 Syntax